System explainer · Steam Frame

 | Windows x86 Steam games | Proton plus FEX | Broadest potential path, but performance and compatibility will vary most |

-This is where Steam Frame is most interesting and most uncertain.
-Steam Deck used Proton to make Windows PC games work on Linux.
-Steam Frame adds another layer because it uses Arm hardware.
-A Windows x86 game running locally may need Windows-to-Linux compatibility *and* x86-to-Arm translation.
-That does not mean it will be bad.
-It means compatibility labels and real testing matter.
+Local compatibility is the uncertain part.
+Steam Deck uses Proton to run Windows PC games on Linux, but Steam Frame adds Arm translation.
+A Windows x86 game running locally may need Windows-to-Linux compatibility *and* x86-to-Arm translation, making compatibility labels and real testing essential.

 Valve’s current developer guidance is practical: for most developers, the best local Steam Frame version may be the existing Windows x86 game running through Proton and FEX.
 For VR developers with an Android Arm64 build already optimized for standalone headsets, Valve says that version may make more sense on Frame.
 That is useful flexibility, but it also means buyers should pay attention to Frame Verified results instead of assuming a PC game will run locally like it does on a desktop.